survivejs/react-book/manuscript/02_developing_with_webpack.md

     inline: true,
     progress: true,

+    // display only errors to reduce the amount of output
+    stats: 'errors-only',

     // parse host and port from env so this is easy
     // to customize
     host: process.env.HOST,